tildelowengrimm/documentation/gpg/smartcard-keygen.md

 * everyday usb
 * print share

-The cold storage and key-bakup disks should have a full copy of the public and private parts of your master key and all your subkeys.
+The cold storage and key-backup disks should have a full copy of the public and private parts of your master key and all your subkeys.
 Put these in your home safe or your piggy bank, or wherever you keep things safely.
 They should contain five files:

 * `keyid_private.gpg`: the private part of your master key
 * `keyid_public.gpg`: the public part of your master key